TheImagingSource/tiscamera/doc/pages/troubleshooting.rst

 Cstate Handling
 ===============

 cstates are a method of CPU power saving.
-When dealing with realtime processes like video streaming aggressive power management can cause latency spikes.
+When dealing with real time processes like video streaming, aggressive power management can cause latency spikes.

 For a good overview/introduction read: https://access.redhat.com/articles/65410

-The solution boils down to: Setting kernel arguments in grub.
+The solution boils down to: Setting kernel arguments in GRUB.
 This should be used to verify that the problem really has to do with cstates.
-To do this add
+To do this, add

 .. code-block:: text